ToBeHH/about.me/aboutme.md

 Like in many things in life, there's a long scale between introversion and extroversion.
 I definitely am more on the introverted side, which luckily does not mean I am anti-social.
 It just means I enjoy observing more than speaking.

-## depression
-I had a depression/burnout phase some years ago, even with clinical treatment.
-Since then, I've done some thorough work on it and have found a balanced way to deal with it by implementing practices in mindfulness, self-reflection, healthy nutrition, and regular sports (running) into my daily life.
-I am mentioning this because I want to be open about it and encourage others to do the same.
-I believe this has made me the empathic and tolerant person I am today.
-Depression is largely genetic and is also the reason, why I am so honest with other people.
-(The keyword here is: neurodiversity (which also includes Asperger, Autism, Triple-X, Depression, etc.) - in addition to gender diversity.)
-It is nothing to be ashamed of.
-Today we, fortunately, live in an open-minded time where there is a lot of appreciation for the virtues neurodiverse people have.

 ## biased toward action
 I strongly dislike long discussions.
 I merely like to start quickly and iterate on the results.
 However, I know that, especially in a team, it is highly valuable to discuss things first.
 If I am biased toward action too much, please tell me (and stop me).